Kunlong1994/lab3/Lab-03.md

 ## Part B. RGB LED

-In your kit, you have a common anode RGB LED.
+In your kit, you have a "common anode RGB LED."
 This means that the three LEDs in the RGB package share a common power source, and turn on when the R, G, or B legs have a low enough voltage to cause current to flow.
+The LONGEST leg is the "common anode" and should be connected to power (do you need a resistor?).
+The rest of the legs will be connected to pins based on the code you decide to use.

 ![RGB LED schematic](images/rgbled.png)